 Dealing with a Setback to Your Resolution

-Running does not mean that you will become injured or face a setback to your resolution, but if it occurs you need to immediately “down shift” and focus to the goal of becoming a runner.
-As an example, if you had set a goal of running a 5K and injure your ankle, you may abandon your running all together.
-This is why one time goals are dangerous for meeting resolutions, they put a lot of pressure on a single milestone while the resolution of becoming a runner is simple to meet and each day is a milestone.
+Running does not mean that you will become injured or face a setback to your resolution, but if it occurs, you need to immediately “downshift” and focus on the goal of becoming a runner.
+As an example, if you had set a goal of running a 5K and injure your ankle, you may abandon your running altogether.
+This is why one-time goals are dangerous for meeting resolutions, they put a lot of pressure on a single milestone, while the resolution of becoming a runner is simple to meet, and each day is a milestone.
 Running a race is just a reward/another milestone on your path to a new running lifestyle where you take just as much joy in a running workout as crossing the finish line of a race.

 Get Medical Care as Needed